A Thought About The Web of Life:

 1) Any deal to purchase property that is still part of an ejido (communal land holding) should be considered RISKY.
 Regardless of what you may be told, using a Mexican national as presta nombre (borrowed name) or any other means to purchase ejido property in the restricted zone can never be a fail-safe proposition regardless of having powers of attorney (carta de poder) or a will (testimento) in place.
 While many people have successfully “owned” property for years in the name of a presta nombre, there seems to be increasing financial/development pressure that is making that vehicle for holding property ever less stable over time.

 2) The litmus for determining if a property is actually private, and not still part of the ejido, is possession of a Title from RAN (Registro Agrario National).
-A word of caution, however; many sellers will say that properties are titled, and will wave around what’s called an “escritura” (title), however, these are often titles created at a municipal level and are not the same thing as a full RAN title.
-The fact that there are two types of title creates considerable confusion, however, any Notario can easily determine if the title is a proper RAN title, the kind necessary for a secure purchase.
+A word of caution, however; many sellers will say that properties are titled, and will wave around what’s called an “escritura”, however, these are usually ejidal deeds and are not the same thing as a full RAN title, or acceptable as instruments that can be held in a bank trust.
+The fact that there are two types of title creates considerable confusion for most Foreign investors, however, any Notario can easily determine if the title is a proper RAN title, the kind necessary for a secure purchase.
 It should also be noted that converting a Ejidal escritura to a proper RAN title can take years.
 Beware of anyone claiming otherwise.
 There is a cluster of titles in our town that have been in process since 2006!